Parade disinvites Hawaii lawmaker after pride flag comments

 “The LGBTQ+ and mahu community is an essential part of the fabric of Hawaii that we all know and cherish,” Lewis said in a statement.
 In Hawaiian language and culture, “mahu” refers to someone with dual male and female spirit and a mixture of gender traits.

 The parade is scheduled to be held in Kapolei on Saturday.
+Lewis is also the CEO of the Council for Native Hawaiian Advancement, which is organizing and financially supporting the parade.

 “Rep. Pierick’s commentary is hurtful, not aligned to the cultural values that we work to promote, and will serve as a distraction to honoring a true leader of Hawaii, Prince Kūhiō,” Lewis said.